 And for all travellers out there, my bad experiences have not lead to a bad happening.
 Thus I can say, take care but don’t be scared.

 How light is your luggage ?
 (Nooraini, Malaysia)

 Definitely too heavy.
 I prefer a much lighter Travel Lifestyle.
 At the moment I have a backpack with 60 Liters which I fully use.
 Another Rucksack with 25-30 Liters I have in the front, it is my chest-pack and the one I take into the airplane, whenever I decide to fly to the next spot.
 I found out that I am happy the less I have, actually.
-So my dream-wish is to reduce everything and being able to travel for years and years only with a small bag, so I can literally jump from one place to another without big weights on my shoulders.
+So my dream-wish is to reduce everything and being able to travel only with a small bag, so I can literally jump from one place to another or even hike longer distances without big weights on my shoulders.

-If you have any further questions, don’t hesitate to send me your thoughts and messages.
+If you have any further ones, don’t hesitate to send me your thoughts and messages.

 … a dreamer, an ambassador of good feelings, a freedom fighter.

 Hi.
 I am EFE.
 Following the voice of my heart I am traveling, meeting people and I am stopping for any interesting place and all good hearted people.
 I am a media designer with passion for photography, video trailers and dancing, ready to discover the unexpected.
 Beauty is right in front of us.
 Anytime.
 Anywhere.
 Let’s LIVE SHARE ENJOY together.